nikbrunner/scarth-johnson/book_1/02-encrypted-truths.md

 The words stung despite their pragmatic truth.
 The Fractured Glass had been one of my few safe havens in Night City, and Zoe one of my few trusted contacts.
 But she was right—my problems had escalated beyond what a bar owner with side businesses could reasonably handle, no matter how well-connected.

-"I understand," I said, adjusting the pack on my shoulder.
+"I understand," I said, adjusting the pack on my shoulder and securing Pixel in her carrier.
 "Take care of yourself, Zoe."

 "Always do."
 She hesitated, then added, "Raven was asking about you.
 Earlier today.
 Seemed concerned, not threatening.
 Might be worth considering whatever he was offering before."